„Kosmischer Drachen! Von welchem Planeten bist

 Argentina 2 - Inglaterra 0...

-Maradona, for these tears, because it's Argentina 2 [audible sobs] England 0.)
+football, for Maradona, for these tears, because it's Argentina 2 [audible sobs] England

-five minutes whingeing about Maradona's first goal, one in which he had clearly punched the
+previous five minutes whingeing about Maradona's first goal, one in which he had

 You have to say that's magnificent.